 The GoToWebinar page has readable copy, arranged in bullet points:

-How Long Should your Landing Page Copy be?
+How Long Should your post-click landing page Copy be?

 Joanna Wiebe from CopyHackers explains how lengthy your page should be with the help of a graphic:

 The length of the post-click landing page copy also depends on the type of page you’re creating.
 Sales pages usually have more copy on them as their intent is to go into intricate details about the product/offer.